nichnarmada/chatgenius/documentation/technical-requirements.md

 ---

-#### **Authorization Requirements (Clerk Integration)**
+#### **Authorization Requirements (Supabase auth Integration)**

-1. Authenticate users with Clerk to ensure only registered users access ChatGenius.
+1. Authenticate users with supabase auth to ensure only registered users access ChatGenius.
-2. Restrict workspace creation to authenticated users by validating their Clerk `user_id`.
+2. Restrict workspace creation to authenticated users by validating their supabase auth `user_id`.
 3. Allow only workspace members to access associated channels and messages.
 4. Ensure private channels require specific user permissions to join or view messages.